Job Summary

 - Collaborate effectively with all members of the healthcare team.

-- Lead others in the same work performed and work directly with patients and/or customers.
+- Lead others in the same work performed (does not supervise).

 Required Skills & Experience